habi498/NPC-VCMP/README.md

 # npc-vcmp
-Implements Non Player Characters (NPC) for VCMP 0.4
+Implements Non Player Characters (NPC) in VC-MP 0.4 Servers

 # Instructions for building the project.